DISCLAIMER: The M*A*S*H characters are

 Hawkeye.
 You want me to call him?"

-"I do,
+"I do, indeed."
+His

-life away.
-"Don't look so panicky,
+he's planning her life away.
+"Don't look so panicky, Margaret.
+It's just

-Margaret.
-It's just an apartment.
+an apartment.
 You need somewhere to live."

-"It's real
+"It's real reasonable.
+I'll

-reasonable.
-I'll call Paul."
+call Paul."
 Elsie disappears into the kitchen.

-"Paul's her son.
-One of my best friends.
-You'll like him; he's a good
+my best friends.
+You'll like him; he's a good landlord."
+He lets go of

-landlord."
-He lets go of her.
-"Unless you want to go to
+her.
+"Unless you want to go to Missouri?"
+He sounds as if that's the

-the worst idea in the world.
+worst idea in the world.

 "We never worked for

 very long, Hawkeye.
-You and I.
+You and I. Together."

 "Different

-people now, I think.
+circumstances.
+And we're different people now, I think.
 I know a lot of my

 illusions are gone about what life would be like when I got home."